Study level

 The objectives of this course are to provide a robust scientific framework for the concepts that everyone knows as "global warming".

-Behind this societal issue of global changes, there is a multitude of scientific questions with as many disciplines, but these disciplines are struggling to decompartmentalize.
-The main objective of this course, whose core is "the terrestrial environment", is to decompartmentalize the disciplines and to show that climate/environmental issues must be studied with different concepts and tools.
-The aim is to learn the language of interdisciplinarity necessary to understand the complex system that the Earth represents.
-Students will take courses from geologists to learn how to characterize the physical Earth, paleontologists to show that biological diversity has varied over time, paleoclimatologists and biogeochemists to teach methods for reconstructing changes in the carbon cycle and past and future climates, ecologists and hydrologists to address the impact of global changes, philosophers to question the relationship between man and nature, and political scientists to present the different forms of struggle and resource mobilization in the process of constructing environmental policies.
+Behind the societal challenge of global change, there are a multitude of scientific questions and as many disciplines, but these disciplines are struggling to decompartmentalize.
+The primary objective of this course, which focuses on the "terrestrial environment", is to break down the barriers between disciplines and show that climate/environmental issues need to be studied using different concepts and tools.
+The aim is to learn the language of interdisciplinarity needed to understand the Earth's complex system.
+Students will take courses taught by geologists to learn how to characterize the physical Earth, paleontologists to show how biological diversity has varied over time, paleoclimatologists and biogeochemists to teach methods for reconstructing changes in the carbon cycle and past and future climates, ecologists and hydrologists to address the impact of global change, philosophers to question the relationship between man and nature, and political scientists to present the different forms of struggle and resource mobilization in the process of constructing environmental policies.

-The pedagogical objective is to bring them to understand the interactions between geophysical and social processes, and to question themselves in order to analyze and understand the strategies of the actors, the interests at stake and the expertise mobilized in the institutional spaces to define and impose such and such a definition of environmental issues.
+The teaching objective is to help them understand the interactions between geophysical and social processes, and to analyze and understand the strategies of players, the interests at stake and the expertise mobilized in institutional spaces to define and impose this or that definition of environmental issues.

 Knowledge control